-Auslan/ English Interpreters are professionally trained in facilitating communication between English and Australian Sign Language (Auslan).
+Auslan/ English Interpreters facilitate communication between English and Australian Sign Language (Auslan).

 Provision of Auslan/ English interpreters at an event is essential for Auslan users so they can actively participate in the event.
 Many Auslan users may not possess proficiency in English and their proficiency may vary greatly between individuals.